Tips & Advice

 Once the power goes out, your refrigerator becomes a race against time.
 According to the Connecticut Department of Public Health and FDA guidelines, a closed refrigerator will keep food safe for approximately four hours.
 A full freezer maintains safe temperatures for 24 to 48 hours; a half-full freezer, about 24 hours.

-The key word here is closed.
-Every time you open the door to check on things, you let cold air escape and warm air in.
-Resist the temptation to peek.
-If you're unsure whether food is still safe after an extended outage, remember the rule: when in doubt, throw it out.
+The key word is closed.
+Every time you open the door, you let cold air escape and warm air in.
+Resist the urge to peek.
+If you're unsure whether food is still safe after an extended outage, follow the rule: when in doubt, throw it out.
 Perishables that have risen above 40°F for more than two hours should be discarded.

 After Power Returns: The 15-Minute Rule